Bar & Bat Mitzvah Invitation Etiquette

 When should we order our bar/bat mitzvah invitations?

 We recommend ordering the invitations 4-5 months before your event.
-You can save a lot of stress by ordering them well
+You can save a lot of stress by ordering them well in advance.

 How many bar/bat mitzvah invitations should we order?